particle-iot/docs/src/content/en/shared/firmware.md

 Serial
 -----

-Used for communication between the Spark Core and a computer or other devices.
-The Core has two serial channels:
+Used for communication between the device and a computer or other devices.
+The device has two serial channels:

 `Serial:` This channel communicates through the USB port and when connected to a computer, will show up as a virtual COM port.

-`Serial1:` This channel is available via the Core's TX and RX pins.
+`Serial1:` This channel is available via the device's TX and RX pins.

-`Serial2:` This channel is optionally available via the Core's D1(TX) and D0(RX) pins.
-To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your Spark App's main code file.
+`Serial2:` This channel is optionally available via the device's D1(TX) and D0(RX) pins.
+To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your app's main code file.

 To use the TX/RX (Serial1) or D1/D0 (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
-To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core to your device's ground.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.

-**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and can damage the Core.
+**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and can damage the Core/Photon.

 ### begin()